sahason/tdx-measure/README.md

     The file can be obtain by following the [these instructions](https://github.com/canonical/tdx/tree/main/guest-tools/direct-boot#prerequisites).
   - `cmdline`: Kernel command line parameters.
     These parameters specify the kernel command line arguments that are passed to QEMU using the `-append` option.

+Note: For direct boot, `boot_order` and `path_boot_xxxx` do not need to be specified in the metadata file, as there is only one standardized BootOrder variable and a corresponding Boot#### UEFI variable.
+These are calculated by the tool automatically.

 ### Indirect Boot